ktorn/completium-landing/docs/dapp-tools/tools5.md

 import DappButton from '../DappButton';
 import Link from '@docusaurus/Link';

-[Gitpod](https://www.gitpod.io/docs/) is an open source platform for automated and ready-to-code development environments that blends into your existing workflow.
-It enables developers to describe their dev environment as code and start instant and fresh development environments for each new task directly from your browser.
+[Gitpod](https://www.gitpod.io/docs/) is an open source platform for automated and ready-to-code development environments.
+It is bascially a <a href="https://code.visualstudio.com/" target="_blank">VS Code</a> development interface in a browser, connected to a Git (Github, Gitlab, Bitbucket) repository.

 ## Create account